DjangoGirls/tutorial/django_forms/README.md

 - we have to display the form.
 We can do that for example with a `{{ form.as_p }}`.
 - the line above have to be wrapped with HTML form tag: <`form method="POST">...</form>`
 - we need a `Save` button.
 We do that with HTML: `<button type="submit">Save</button>`
-- and finally just after the opening `<form ...>` tag we need to add `{% csfr_token %}`.
+- and finally just after the opening `<form ...>` tag we need to add `{% csrf_token %}`.
 This is very important, since it makes your forms secure!
 Django will complain if you forget about this bit if you try to save the form:

 ![CSFR Forbidden page](images/csrf2.png)